 |The Shopping Channel||Live stream of their broadcast.|

-You'll see that I've given loose rating to each network website in 3 areas:
+You'll see that I've given a loose rating to each network website in 3 areas:

 - Selection - do they offer a good number of shows with full episodes.

 - Usability - how easy is using the site and the video player.

 - Unlocked - are full episodes available to all viewers or just those with a cable/satellite.

 Each area is given one of 3 possible ratings:

 - means the network does well in this area.

 - means the network does so-so in this area.

 - means the network does poorly in this area.